Printable doyle log scale chart 2025

 2. Begin by identifying the diameter at breast height (DBH) of your logs, which is listed in the first column.
 This measurement is crucial for determining the volume.

-3. Next, locate the corresponding row for your DBH measurement.
-The intersecting cell will provide you with the board foot volume based on the number of merchantable 16-foot logs.
+3. Locate the corresponding row for your DBH measurement.
+Each row provides a volume estimate based on the number of merchantable 16-foot logs.

-4. Fill in any additional notes or calculations directly on the chart using our platform’s text tools, ensuring all relevant data is captured for future reference.
+4. Fill in any additional notes or calculations directly on the chart using our platform's text tools, ensuring all relevant data is captured.

 Start using our platform today to effortlessly fill out your printable doyle log scale chart for free!